With choices ranging from old-school analog machines to fully automated ones, getting caffeinated can be as easy or as complicated as you like

 This is a machine that is compact enough to sit pretty on your kitchen countertop, yet has all the professional-grade features to please a coffee snob.
 The machine’s so new, it’s not available to buy yet locally, but watch out for it on Smeg’s webshop (Smeg acquired La Pavoni in 2019).

 We take back everything we said above about touch screens and buttons.
-They befit the Oracle Touch by Sage, a brand that claims to have been designed with input from Heston Blumenthal.
-Outside of the UK, the brand may be better known as Breville.
+They befit the Oracle Touch by Breville, a brand that claims to have been designed with input from Heston Blumenthal.

 Touted as “the next generation fully automated espresso machine”, its touch screen operation allows you to select the type of coffee drink, coffee strength, milk texture and temperature, then save your personalised settings so you can easily get your perfect cuppa, every single time.
 The system can save up to eight personalised brews—enough for a whole family to have a favourite or two each.